jolantadjatlova/blister-sisters/README.md

 ### 3. Architecture & Design
 **Landing Page:**
 - A hero image that reflects the outdoors and community spirit.
-- Immediate CTA to “Join a Hike” or “Read Stories.”
+- Immediate CTA to “Join a Hike”.

 **Meet the Sisters:**
 - A page highlighting personal stories, possibly with short bios or quotes.